Emerald Ash Borer

 Ash trees are important members of deciduous forests, riparian and wetland vegetation across North America and are co-dominants (for example with maples [Acer] and beeches [Fagus]) in some ecological communities.
 (In bottomland communities, American elm, Ulmus americana, was at least a co-dominant species before succumbing to invasion by introduced Dutch elm disease pathogens).
 There are seventeen ash species in North America north of Mexico (Kartesz, 1994), and it is possible the emerald ash borer will attack them all, although susceptibility apparently varies (Haack et al. 2004; McCullough, 2004).
 Ashes are particularly important components of rich, mesic woodlands, cove forests, swamps, floodplain and bottomland forests (Wagner, 2007) – all habitats harboring exceptional biodiversity.
 Wagner (2007) lists 21 species of North American butterflies and moths (lepidopterans) believed to be specialists or largely dependent on ash that he fears might be extirpated if the emerald ash borer kills all ash on the North American continent.
 He expresses concern for additional species that feed, in part, on other genera.
 Ash trees that dominate riparian forests on the Pacific slope as well as the southwestern deserts could also suffer high mortality rates.
 Wagner (2007) notes that little is known about the lepidopteran associates of these western ash.

-Ongoing federal efforts to strengthen the resiliency of ash across North America now focus on biocontrol and breeding.
+Ongoing federal efforts to strengthen the resilience of ash across North America now focus on biocontrol and breeding.
 Ash species that co-evolved with EAB in its native range (e.g., F. chinensis and F. mandshurica) are naturally more resilient to the pest and thus may provide a source of genes for resistance breeding (Herms and McCullough, 2014).
 A recent study by Kelly et al. (2020) sought to determine the genes involved in EAB resistance across the Fraxinus genus and searched for evidence of co-evolution by assessing resistance in 26 Fraxinus species.
 They found six resistant taxa (all native to Asia), several of which are close enough in relation to the three most vulnerable North American species (F. pennsylvanica, F. americana and F. nigra) to allow the validation of any candidate genes identified (Kelly et al. 2020).
 Kelly et al. (2020) also searched for, and successfully identified EAB resistant variants in a large pool of genetically diverse F. excelsior; this means that researchers may be able to use marker assisted selection to accelerate breeding and match variants with different resistant genes, thus improving resistance in the progeny.
 Efforts are now under way to find resistant variants in a diverse population of the North American native, F. nigra (Dr. Jennifer Koch, personal communication September 2021).

 In fact, attempts to amplify resistance in multiple species of native North American ash are well under way.
 While monitoring ash die offs, Knight et al. (2012) found a small percent of ash populations survived heavy EAB infestation.
 It was hypothesized that these remaining or “lingering” ash trees likely survive, at least in part, due to a natural genetic advantage resulting in a higher tolerance or resistance to EAB infestation (Koch et al. 2015).
 Through their efforts to preserve and study lingering ash, Koch and colleagues (2015) found that lingering green ash were less preferred by adult EAB feeding and harbored less larval survival than susceptible controls.